 Do you want to collaborate or partner with us?
 Are you interested in our research?
-Would you like to visit the conferences and seminars organized by our Institute?
+Would you like to visit the scientific conferences and seminars regularly organized by our Institute?
 Are you a student looking for a thesis topic or a research opportunity?
-Visit our website or our Facebook and YouTube pages for more information.
-You can also visit us to discuss how our knowledge and research can help your business.
-And our selected laboratories in Prague, Pilsen and Nový Knín are open to the general public during the annual Open Days held every autumn.
+For more information, please join us on Facebook or YouTube where you will find all you will need and more.
+We encourage you to visit us to discuss how our knowledge and research can help your business.
+We never forget the general public - our selected laboratories in Prague, Pilsen and Nový Knín are open to everyone during the annual Open Days held every autumn.